Lahore Weather Update Today

-LAHORE – The Pakistan Meteorological Department has forecast mainly hot and humid weather in parts of Lahore and other Punjab regions.
+LAHORE – Residents of the provincial capital Lahore woke up to light rain in the morning on Saturday as there are clouds with the sun peeking through them.

-In a fresh advisory, Met Office said hot and humid weather is expected in most districts of Punjab including Lahore, while several cities will witness party sunshine with clouds.
+Pakistan Meteorological Department has forecast drizzle with thunder in parts of Lahore and other Punjab regions.
+Met Office also predicted oppressive weather in most districts of the province.

-On Friday, the temperature of Lahore was predicted to hover between 35-38C.
-It was mostly cloudy in the metropolis.
+On Saturday, the temperature of Lahore was predicted to hover between 36-38C.
+It was most cloudy in the metropolis.

-Winds blew at 9km/h.
-The Max Ultraviolet UV Index is expected to be 7, while Cloud Cover is said to be over less than usual with visibility being around 16km.
+Winds blew at 6km/h.
+The Max Ultraviolet UV Index is recorded at 7, which is high, while Cloud Cover is said to be at 38 percent with visibility being around 5km.

 Experts suggest cutting time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.

-Weak Moist currents from Arabian Sea are penetrating in upper parts of the country.
-A westerly wave is also present in upper parts of the country.
+Weak moist currents from Bay of Bengal are penetrating in upper parts of the country.
+A weak westerly wave is also present in northern parts of the country.

-Mainly hot and humid weather is expected in plain areas of the country.
-However, rain-wind/thundershower is expected at isolated places in Potohar region, upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and adjoining hilly areas.
+Mainly hot and humid weather is expected in most plain areas of the country.
+However, rain-wind/thundershower is expected at isolated places in northeast Punjab, Kashmir and adjoining hilly areas.

 Source: Forex Association of Pakistan. (last update 09:00 AM)